 Our case studies also highlight how sites in the Network:

-- Economic and political realities to sustain IDS operations
+- Confront economic and political realities in sustaining IDS operations

 Allegheny County’s Department of Human Services (DHS) launched its data warehouse in 1999 with initial start-up funds from the Human Services Integration Fund (HSIF), a coalition of local foundations that has supported DHS in a wide variety of integration and innovation activities.
 DHS’s data warehouse serves as a central repository of social services data from almost 30 sources.
 Integration of these data supports first and foremost, case-level service coordination, but also evaluation, quality improvement, and decision-making related to policy, program planning and system design.

 Founded in 2011, the Center for Innovation through Data Intelligence (CIDI) is a research and policy center located in the Office of the Mayor of the City of New York; CIDI reports directly to the Deputy Mayor for Health and Human Services.
 As part of the Office of the Mayor, CIDI conducts citywide interagency research to identify areas of service need in the City.
 To perform research, CIDI collaborates with all Health and Human Service agencies (e.g., Child Welfare and Homeless Services) as well as other City agencies (e.g., New York City Housing Authority and Education) to promote citywide policy change to improve the quality of services to all residents of the City of New York as well as to improve the effectiveness of NYC government.
 The vision of CIDI is to make data come alive to inspire change.